Phillipkeith Manley

-Phillipkeith Alexander Manley (born May 7, 1990) is an American football offensive guard who is currently a free agent.
+Phillipkeith Alexander Manley (born May 7, 1990) is an American former professional football offensive guard.
 He signed with the Atlanta Falcons as an undrafted free agent in 2012.
 He played college football at Toledo.

-Early years
+Early life

 He was ranked at No. 63 in the state of Ohio by Ohio High Magazine.
 He was selected for the first-team all-league and first-team All-Butler County.

 College career

 He played college football at Toledo.
 He started 13 games in his Junior season at left guard for the Toledo Rockets.
 In his senior season, he helped anchor an offensive line and offense to rush for 2,777 rushing yards, including Toledo running back Adonis Thomas who also rushed for a team-high 1,071 rushing yards.

 Professional career

 Atlanta Falcons

 On April 30, 2012, he signed with the Atlanta Falcons as an undrafted free agent.
 On August 31, 2012, he was released.
 On September 11, 2012, he was signed to the practice squad.
 On November 6, 2012, he was promoted to the active roster after the team placed offensive guard Garrett Reynolds on injured reserve.

 Two days after the team signed him to the practice squad, the Falcons reached an injury settlement with Manley on September 3, 2013.